 Credit Report and Credit Score Impact

 Late payments are added to your credit report as you're 30, 60, 90, 120, and 180 days late.
 Unfortunately, these late payment notices will make your credit score decrease and could ruin your ability to get a credit card, loan, or even a job.
-Your insurance rate could also go up based on the credit card delinquencies.
+Your insurance rate could also increase as a result of the credit card delinquencies.

 Six months (180 days) after you stop making your credit card payments, your account will be charged-off.
 With a charge-off, the credit card company benefits (somewhat) not you.
-A charge-off allows the credit card company to get a tax deduction for your unpaid credit card balance.
+A charge-off allows the credit card company to write off your unpaid debt as a business loss.
 Meanwhile, you get a serious blemish on your credit report that will stay there for the next seven years alerting everyone that you once defaulted on a credit obligation.